Job Description for President

 At the end of the meeting, take time to summarize what was accomplished and important next steps for business items.

 After A Meeting – Share the results of the meeting with participants to keep them connected to the work of your PTA.
-And, follow up with officers and chairmen on next steps and action items to complete tasks and accomplish goals.
+Ensure the secretary distributes the minutes to the appropriate group, executive board or association, promptly.
+And, follow up with officers and chairs on next steps and action items from the minutes to complete tasks and accomplish goals.

 Working With Administrators – 6 Effective Ways

-School leaders and the PTA represent two important groups on the school campus: staff and parents.
+School leaders and the PTA represent two important groups on the school campus: staff and families.
 They work closely together at a school site as partners in education to support student success.

 To nurture this important partnership: